Marmot Limestone 4 Review

 Quality

 The materials on this tent are of superior quality.
 A 150D polyester floor, 68D polyester taffeta rainfly, and thick, pre-curved aluminum poles give it high points in durability.
 The mesh is a 40d 100% polyester No-See-Um material — basically, a super tight micro-mesh that looks and feels as cool as it sounds.
-This is the same style found in some of the best camping tents.
+This is the same style found in some of camping tents.

 Because the included stakes are a lightweight style, we did have to knock off a point.
 These stakes easily bent while pounding them in with a rock, the official way of staking for our testing.
 While strong and simple, the bag could also use some cinching straps to help keep the profile down if your roll is a little on the loose side.